rashmirn1/GetDataCourseProject/CodeBook.md

  Code Book
 ================================================
-##  the data,
+###  The data,
-### The output file SubjectwiseActivityVariablewiseAVGs.csv contains the tidy data set as per the assignmentinstructions.
+ The output file SubjectwiseActivityVariablewiseAVGs.csv contains the tidy data set as per the assignmentinstructions.
-### This data set contains the Activityvariablewise averages for the activities performed by each of the 30 subjects.
+ This data set contains the Activityvariablewise averages for the activities performed by each of the 30 subjects.
-## The averaged variables included in the tidy dataset are as given below :
+### The averaged variables included in the tidy dataset are as given below :
 1 	Group.1
 2 	timeDomainBodyAccelerationSignalMeanAlongXaxis
 3 	timeDomainBodyAccelerationSignalMeanAlongYaxis
 4 	timeDomainBodyAccelerationSignalMeanAlongZaxis
 5 	timeDomainBodyAccelerationSignalStddevAlongXaxis
 6 	timeDomainBodyAccelerationSignalStddevAlongYaxis
 7 	timeDomainBodyAccelerationSignalStddevAlongZaxis
 8 	timeDomainGravityAccelerationMeanAlongXaxis
 9 	timeDomainGravityAccelerationMeanAlongYaxis
 10 	timeDomainGravityAccelerationMeanAlongZaxis
 11 	timeDomainGravityAccelerationStddevAlongXaxis
 12 	timeDomainGravityAccelerationStddevAlongYaxis
 13 	timeDomainGravityAccelerationStddevAlongZaxis
 14 	timeDomainDerivedBodyLinearAccelerationMeanAlongXaxis
 15 	timeDomainDerivedBodyLinearAccelerationMeanAlongYaxis
 16 	timeDomainDerivedBodyLinearAccelerationMeanAlongZaxis
 17 	timeDomainDerivedBodyLinearAccelerationStddevAlongXaxis
 18 	timeDomainDerivedBodyLinearAccelerationStddevAlongYaxis
 19 	timeDomainDerivedBodyLinearAccelerationStddevAlongZaxis
 20 	timeDomainBodyAngularVelocitySignalMeanAlongXaxis
 21 	timeDomainBodyAngularVelocitySignalMeanAlongYaxis
 22 	timeDomainBodyAngularVelocitySignalMeanAlongZaxis
 23 	timeDomainBodyAngularVelocitySignalStddevAlongXaxis
 24 	timeDomainBodyAngularVelocitySignalStddevAlongYaxis
 25 	timeDomainBodyAngularVelocitySignalStddevAlongZaxis
 26	timeDomainDerivedBodyAngularVelocityMeanAlongXaxis
 27	timeDomainDerivedBodyAngularVelocityMeanAlongYaxis
 28	timeDomainDerivedBodyAngularVelocityMeanAlongZaxis